 Food Experiences at Hotel Xcaret Mexico

 There are over ten restaurants and eight bars at Hotel Xcaret Mexico.
 On my last day, I think I even discovered a 11th restaurant!
 HAH!
-Chris is planning to write a juicy post about all the dishes we enjoyed and how I fared on my mission to eat at each of the Hotel Xcaret Mexico restaurants but for today, we’ll tell you what you can expect to find.
+Chris wrote this juicy post about all the dishes we enjoyed and how we fared on my mission to eat at each of the Hotel Xcaret Mexico restaurants but for today, we’ll tell you what you can expect to find.
 If you’re looking to ONLY eat and drink (and not explore), Hotel Xcaret may not meet all your gourmet needs, but it comes pretty close.
 I had some of the most unique food experience of my life at Hotel Xcaret, so it definitely has something for everyone.

 If you’re a family with young kids and are looking for a good food experience, this is definitely THE resort for your family.
 The food options were better than most all-inclusives we’ve been to.
 They always ensured to ask about allergies the moment we entered each restaurant.
 Each place offered a selection of fresh juices and no matter where we went, we each found what we were in the mood for.
 Given that I’m ALWAYS in the mood for something a bit unusual, this was a treat.
 Those with picky eaters will be pleased to know that the buffets always had fresh fruit (strawberries, melons of all sorts, kiwis, grapes….e.t.c) and we spotted cereal and yogurt brands we see at home.
 You also can get freshly squeezed juices and smoothies at every restaurant and that will be another delight for those with picky eaters.